TK1975/gcconnex/README.md

 <h1>GCconnex</h1>
 GCconnex is a project forked from Elgg by the federal government of Canada.
+It is an internal collaboration and professional networking platform.

 For more information about Elgg visit http://elgg.org/ or see the original Elgg README below.